 But, as with everything online, check out the author of the articles to judge for yourself how trustworthy their information is.
 And needless to say, you're free to ignore any option to buy promoted products or services.

 If you’d prefer to connect with people who’ve experienced firsthand what you’re going through, forums or groups would be a better option for you.

-Less than 5 years ago (it's November 2017 at the time of writing this) the only way you could get counselling or therapy was by visiting someone in their office.
+In the past the only way you could get counselling or therapy was by visiting someone in their office.
 Now there are more and more sites and apps that offer online counselling.
 Hugely convenient, but how do you choose?

 If you're thinking about getting professional depression help online, I can highly recommend Better Help.
 I searched long and hard before I found a professional organisation I was happy to refer my visitors to.

 Better Help have professional counsellors waiting to connect with people with depression - people like you.
 They will match you with the right therapist according to your particular needs and preferences.